Genealogy of flows of continuous-state branching processes via flows of partitions and the Eve property: The Eve property

 \subsubsection{Infinite lifetime case}

-We let $\mathbf{e}^1$ be the primitive Eve of the population: necessarily it does not become extinct in finite time.
-Then we use the following result. \begin{lemma} In the \textbf{[Infinite lifetime, no extinction of ancestors]} case: there exists a sequence $(\mathbf{e}^i)_{i\geq 2}$ such that for all $i\geq 2$
+We let $\rme^1$ be the primitive Eve of the population: necessarily it does not become extinct in finite time.
+Then we use the following result. \begin{lemma} In the \InfNo\ case: there exists a sequence $(\rme^i)_{i\geq 2}$ such that for all $i\geq 2$

-In the \textbf{[Infinite lifetime, possible extinction of ancestors]} case: let $K$ be the random number of ancestors which never become extinct.
-There exists a sequence $(\mathbf{e}^i)_{i\geq 2}$ such that for all $i\in \{2,\ldots,K\}$
+In the \InfPos\ case: let $K$ be the random number of ancestors which never become extinct.
+There exists a sequence $(\rme^i)_{i\geq 2}$ such that for all $i\in \{2,\ldots,K\}$